tdiprima/threejs-testing/docs/cameras/cam-misc.md

 # What is the purpose of glScissor?

+The Scissor Test discards Fragments that fall outside of a certain rectangular portion of the screen.

+`glScissor()` defines a screen space rectangle beyond which nothing is drawn (if the scissor test is enabled).

 [gamedev.stackexchange.com](https://gamedev.stackexchange.com/questions/40704/what-is-the-purpose-of-glscissor)

 You almost always want to set the **scissor rectangle** to the same values as the **viewport**.